Editor’s note: The renovated San Francisco Plaza will be inaugurated this afternoon at 6. President Lenin Moreno will be in town for the ceremony.

 It has been a coal yard, an execution field, a carnival grounds, a children’s playground, and an arena for pronouncements by government officials.
-Almost from its beginnings, hundreds of years ago, it has also been a place where country and city folk brought their produce and products to sell.
+Almost from its beginnings, more than 450 years ago, it has also been a place where country and city folk brought their produce and products to sell.

-The plaza assumed its current contours in the 1700s, following a fire that cleared part of the block bounded by Calles Padre Aguirre, Presidente Cordova, General Torres and San Francisco.
-It became a preferred location for fairs and carnivals as well as executions, also considered a form of entertainment at the time.
+The plaza assumed its current contours in the 1700s, following a fire that cleared part of the block bounded by Calles Padre Aguirre, Presidente Cordova, General Torres and San Francisco — before that, it occupied only half of the block.
+Shortly afterward, it became the preferred location for fairs and carnivals as well as executions, also considered a form of entertainment at the time.
 Following the battles that briefly established Cuenca as an independent country in 1820, dozens of enemy soldiers and local traitors went to the gallows in the plaza.
 Later, common criminals died before firing squads.

 Soon after independence, the plaza underwent a transformation when Cuenca officials decided to “clean up” the Plaza de Armas, today’s Parque Calderon, and ordered all commercial activity relocated to San Francisco.
 According to historian Ana Luz Borrero, the relocation of the Plaza de Armas vendors caused a minor uproar as they jockeyed for space with the vendors already in San Francisco.

 The plaza saw another big change in 1953 when the city established the Diez de Agosto market two blocks to the south, on Calle Larga.
 Most of the plaza’s food vendors relocated to the new market but a few remained.
 During the next decade, the commerce of the plaza focused on clothing and household goods.
 In addition, vendors also sold fireworks, coal, guns, incense and, until the late 1950s, real shrunken heads from the Amazon.
 During the period, the plaza served as the city bus station and was home to the Cuenca’s first gas station.